jks85/Statistical-Inference-Course-Project/README.md

    -- data came from an experiment analzying the effect of Vitamin C on tooth growth in guinea pigs based on method of delivery and dose level

    The .Rmd files contain raw code.
 The .md files contain code that can be previewed in a readable format (including charts).
 The pdfs contain formatted versions of the files.

+   Note: Plots are currently not displayed correctly in the .md files.
+See pdf versions for plots.
+The appendix includes all code required for analysis/plotting.